lmg-anon/llm-rp-test-framework/README.md

 # RP Test Framework

-This is a project that aims to make it easier to evaluate large language models capabilities at roleplaying with different presets/formats.
+This is a project that aims to make it easier to evaluate the capabilities of large language models at roleplaying with different presets/formats.

 This project is still very experimental right now and doesn't feature many tests, any feedback and contributions are welcome.